 Who is paying for this?

-According to a member of Stein's press team on Monday, that money came from more than 137,000 donors and the average donation has been $45.
+On Nov.
+28, a member of Stein's press team said that money came from more than 137,000 donors and the average donation has been $45.

 If there are any excess funds, Stein's press team said the campaign will consult with the Federal Election Commission guidelines on how best to proceed.